Vonage/vonage-dotnet-sdk/README.md

 Changes in version 6.0.0

-* Enum values are now caplitalised in alignment with accepted coding practices and are Pascal Case
+* Enum values are now capitalised in alignment with accepted coding practices and are Pascal Case
 * All classes that were marked as deprecated in 5.x are now removed
-* Ncco now inherits from List, it no longer has the `Actions` property, to add an action use `ncco.Add(action);`
+* NCCO now inherits from List, it no longer has the `Actions` property, to add an action use `ncco.Add(action);`
 * Strings with values "true" or "false" are now represented as `bool` in code

 ### Migrating from OpenTok for Video API